The Disney Afternoon: The Disney Afternoon

 As the years went on, new shows would be added at the end of the block, with the oldest shows being dropped from the lineup.
 The 1991–92 season, for instance, saw Gummi Bears' removal, and Darkwing Duck being added to the end.
-After DuckTales, Chip 'n Dale Rescue Rangers, and TaleSpin were removed from the block in 1992, 1993 and 1994 prespectively, and they were replaced by Goof Troop, Bonkers, Gargoyles, and Aladdin as those shows continued to rerun in syndication until 1996.
+After DuckTales, Chip 'n Dale, and TaleSpin were removed from The Disney Afternoon, they continued to rerun in syndication separately from the block until 1995.

-By the fifth season in 1994, the block had undergone a makeover, with the primary branding being the block's initials, TDA.
+By the fifth season in 1994, the block had removed its original four shows and undergone a makeover, with the primary branding being the block's initials, TDA.
 At this point, the original idea of shows being added and removed yearly was dropped, as both new and old shows were now stripped all week, or only aired on certain days.
-The original four shows were gone from the line up by the 1995–1996 season.
-The lineup at this point included Aladdin and Quack Pack stripped, while one daily slot was split between The Shnookums and Meat Funny Cartoon Show and Gargoyles, book-ending three days a week of Bonkers.
+The lineup at this point included Aladdin, Goof Troop and Darkwing Duck stripped, while one daily slot was split between The Shnookums and Meat Funny Cartoon Show and Gargoyles, book-ending three days a week of Bonkers.

-The Disney Channel developed a similar programming block called "Block Party", which premiered on October 2, 1995 (airing concurrently with TDA's sixth season) and was similarly scheduled and stripped with the early Disney Afternoon series of Darkwing Duck, TaleSpin, DuckTales, and Chip 'n Dale: Rescue Rangers.
+Disney Channel developed a similar programming block called "Block Party", which premiered on October 2, 1995 (airing concurrently with TDA's sixth season) and was similarly scheduled and stripped with the early Disney Afternoon series of Darkwing Duck, TaleSpin, DuckTales, and Chip 'n Dale: Rescue Rangers.